-Brazil judge reiterates order to release Lula from prison
+Brazil judge blocks order to release of Lula from prison

-Earlier in the day, Brazilian Judge Sergio Moro stymied the judge’s effort to release the jailed former president, highlighting the legal battle around the country’s most popular politician ahead of this year’s presidential election.
+BRASILIA (Reuters) - The chief justice of a Brazilian appeals court blocked another judge’s efforts to release imprisoned former president Luiz Inacio Lula da Silva on Sunday, in a legal battle over the country’s most popular politician ahead of an October election.

-Moro, who sent Lula to prison in April for a bribery conviction, said the appeals court judge lacked authority to issue an order freeing him for campaigning in the run-up to the October vote.

-Polls suggest the leftist icon could win a third term, but Brazilian electoral law forbids politicians from running for office within eight years of being found guilty of a crime.
+Polls suggest the leftist icon, who is in prison for bribery, could win a third term if he entered the race, but Brazilian electoral law forbids politicians from running for office within eight years of being found guilty of a crime.

-Still, an electoral court may not issue a final ruling barring Lula from the presidential race until next month.
+Still, an electoral court may not issue a final ruling barring Lula from the presidential contest until next month, creating a cloud of uncertainty hanging over the campaign.
 Sunday’s legal back-and-forth may encourage supporters holding out hope that he can still return to unite Brazil’s left.

-Appeals court judge Favreto, who served in the Justice Ministry under Lula and was appointed by his handpicked successor, said in his original order that for now the former president should have the same conditions to campaign as other candidates.
+Appeals court judge Rogerio Favreto, who served in the Justice Ministry under Lula and was appointed by his handpicked successor, ruled earlier on Sunday that the former president should have the same conditions to campaign as other candidates.

-However, Moro said the chief justice on the appeals court instructed him not to free Lula immediately.
-Soon thereafter, another appellate judge responsible for the former president’s case issued a decision that he should not be released.
+However, the chief justice of the TRF-4 appeals court, Carlos Eduardo Thompson Flores, granted a request from prosecutors to keep Lula in prison, blocking Favreto’s ruling.

 The former president is serving time for taking bribes from an engineering firm in return for help landing contracts with a state firm.
 He faces another six trials for other corruption allegations.
-Lula has denied all wrongdoing.
+Lula has denied any wrongdoing.

 In polling scenarios including Lula in the race, he wins more than twice the support of his nearest challenger.
 When he is left out, a third of respondents say they would spoil their ballots or leave them blank.